Practical Information

 From changes in currency and rules of the road, to hiking guidelines and tipping etiquette, visiting somewhere new comes with discovery and learning.
-Here are some helpful things to know before you arrive in the Faroe Islands.

 The Faroe Islands use the Danish krone (DKK) as their local currency.